 Step 1: Marking the area and excavation

-Start by marking the area you need to dig with wooden stakes or spray paint, don’t forget to measure and that your paved patio needs to be wide enough for your furniture that will go around the fire pit.
+Start by marking the area you need to dig with wooden stakes or spray paint.
+Don’t forget to measure it – your paved patio needs to be wide enough for the furniture that will go around the fire pit.

 After all is properly marked, excavate about 10 to 12 inches deep, make the surface leveled and compact the soil.
-Don’t forget to excavate 6 to 12 inches beyond the perimeter to install your edge restraints.
+Make sure to excavate 6 to 12 inches beyond the perimeter to install your edge restraints.

 Step 2: Adding the base

-After digging, add about 5 inches of crushed stone, spread it equally, and level the base, if necessary, check the levels with a torpedo level and compact the surface.
+After digging, add about 5 inches of crushed stone, spread it equally and level the base.
+If necessary, check the levels with a torpedo level and compact the surface afterwards.

 Step 3: Installing edge restrains

 Place the edge restraints around the perimeter and secure them into the ground with 12″ spikes.
 If the design of your project is rounded, you can cut the restraints to follow the area.

 Pour 1 or 2 inches layers of sand, spread it equally and level again; make sure everything is right by the looks of the sand bed, which will determine the final look of your patio.